 With the deep and wide Victoria harbor in the center, the city sprawls vibrantly on both sides of the harbor before it is hugged by rugged mountain ranges – the rapid growth of its population and scarcity of flatland had both offices and apartment buildings to go higher and higher, making Hong Kong a city with the most number of high-rise buildings in the world; with Manhattan came in third, after Shenzhen in China.

 That makes Hong Kong’s skyline so one-of-a-kind.
 The mountains and the water that reflects the neon lights in a city never sleeps.
 It’s called the “one-million-dollar night view” and it’s such a magnificent sight.
-Just to make it even more dynamic, “A symphony of lights” is the world’s largest, permanent multimedia light and music show that runs every night at 8 pm, with 40 buildings on the Hong Kong island turn on their lights and laser beams that should be best viewed on the other side of the harbor.
+Just to make it even more dynamic, “A Symphony of Lights” is the world’s largest, permanent multimedia light and music show that runs every night at 8 pm, with 40 buildings on Hong Kong island turning on their lights and laser beams that should be best viewed on the other side of the harbor.

 With 7 million people living in such a compact space, there’s no lack of places where you could get a feel of this concrete jungle while you are visiting.
 Well, I have a list of places where you could basically enjoy the view for free – and here I mean that the place does not require an entrance fee, nor do you have to pay extra for the view.
 Some of my suggestions are public transportation, you still need a ticket for the ride; it’s a great way to see the city while you are in motion.